How to Resolve Image Issues on Your Email Signatures

 If you are not sure which email client was used by responder, you can optimize the image itself.
 If you need the dimensions of the image to be 100×400, you can use online the image editing apps to cut the image to the size you need.

-If you use Outlook as your main email client, you might notice that when you open emails, the images do not display when you open the email.
+If you use Outlook as your main email client, you might notice that when you open emails, the images are not displayed.

 1. On the File tab, choose Options > Trust Center.